Published: July 16, 2025

 8:00–9:00 am (ET)

-James L. Netterville, MD, has been with the Department of Otolaryngology at Vanderbilt University Medical Center since 1986.
-As the Mark C. Smith professor of otolaryngology and director of the Division of Head and Neck Surgery, he promotes education and research in both voice disorders and head and neck oncologic surgery, his specialty.
-In addition, he is the associate director of the Bill Wilkerson Center for Otolaryngology and Communication Sciences.
+James L. Netterville, MD, was one of the four founding members of the Department of Otolaryngology at Vanderbilt University Medical Center in 1986.
+As the Mark C. Smith Professor of Head and Neck Surgery, he promotes education and research in voice disorders and in his specialty of head and neck oncologic surgery.

-After graduating from Lipscomb University, Dr. Netterville attended the University of Tennessee College of Medicine, where he became “extremely inspired by the depth and breadth of otolaryngology.”
-Later, during a fellowship at the University of Iowa, training under senior professors in the specialty, he focused on a career in academic medicine.
+After graduating from Lipscomb University, Dr. Netterville attended the University of Tennessee College of Medicine, where he became inspired by the depth and breadth in surgery of the head and neck.
+During his fellowship in head and neck surgery at the University of Iowa, Michael D. Maves, MD, and the late Brian F. Macabe, MD, inspired him to pursue a career in academic medicine.

 Dr. Netterville has dedicated his life and career to educating and training future otolaryngologists and serving in humanitarian efforts.
-He organized many humanitarian missions during his career and was awarded the AAO-HNSF Distinguished Award for Humanitarian Service in 2004.
-He served as an At-Large member of the Boards of Directors and was subsequently elected and served as President of the AAO-HNS/F from 2012 to 2013 where he was involved in global education, the Choosing Wisely® campaign, and the “Community of Otolaryngology” promotion.
+Since his first trip to Nigeria in 1999, he, in collaboration with many colleagues from the AAO-HNS, has organized many educational outreach trips to Nigeria, Kenya, Uganda, and Haiti.
+In 2004, he was awarded the AAO-HNSF Distinguished Award for Humanitarian Service.
+He served as an at-large member of the Boards of Directors and was subsequently elected and served as President of the AAO-HNS/F from 2012 to 2013.
+During this time, he was involved in global education, the Choosing Wisely® campaign, and promoting the “Community of Otolaryngology.”
+One of his most meaningful awards was to be honored by the AAO-HNS Board of Governors with the Practitioner of Excellence Award in 2009.

 About the Lecture